 Resign With Style

-You’ve been highly professional during the interview process and have landed the job.
-Now it’s time to be just as professional in resigning from your current employer.
-Make an appointment with your manager immediately after the offer letter is signed and the background and drug test are complete.
-Postponing it is like postponing a dentist appointment; you only succeed in letting things get worse while suffering the pain a bit longer.
+You’ve been highly professional during the interview process, and you’ve landed the job.
+Now it’s time to be just as professional resigning from your current employer.
+Make an appointment with your manager immediately after the offer letter is signed and your background check and drug test are complete.
+Postponing your resignation is like postponing a dentist appointment; you only succeed in letting the situation get worse while you suffer the pain a bit longer.
 The objective of giving notice is informational.
 This is not an exit interview and not the time for emotion.
-Just the facts, you are leaving!
-Give notice in person and bring your letter of resignation along with you.

-Submit the letter on your way out.
 Your resignation letter needs to be short and to the point.
-When a member of the Presidents Cabinet resigns their resignation letter is sometimes only two sentences.
+When a member of the President’s Cabinet resigns, their resignation letter is sometimes only two sentences.